Horacio “Rabbit” Martinez

 Trailblazing Player, Coach, and Talent Scout Who Helped Open MLB’s Dominican Pipeline

-Horacio “Rabbit” Martinez’s story is one of talent, vision, and perseverance.
-As a player, coach, and scout, he embodied the values of the Negro Leagues and carried them into the modern era-laying the foundation for a truly international game.
-To learn more, visit www.martinezbeisbolfilms.com.
+Horacio “Rabbit” Martinez’s life was defined by brilliance, courage, and vision.
+As a player, coach, and scout, he carried the spirit of the Negro Leagues into the modern era-and helped shape the international face of the game.

 Family Member